 How to be the best Personal Trainer

-There are thousands of personal trainers in the UK all competing for clients.
-The low barrier to entry means that it is easy to become a qualified fitness trainer.
-In many cases, you can become qualified and be working on the gym floor in less than three months.
-Compare this to training to become a doctor, where you have to spend years in med school, and you can see why there is an abundance of personal trainers popping up in the fitness industry.
+There are thousands of personal trainers in the UK, all competing for clients.
+The low entry barrier means it is easy to become a qualified fitness trainer.
+You can often become skilled and work on the gym floor in less than three months.
+Compare this to training to become a doctor, where you have to spend years in med school, and you can see why many personal trainers are popping up in the fitness industry.

-The trouble is that there are lots of personal trainers who are not doing a good job.
-They are injuring clients and giving out advice that may work for them (a young fit and athletic individual), but that does not work for Jayne, who is 40 years old, has two children, and has a stressful job.
+The trouble is that many personal trainers are not doing a good job.
+They are injuring clients and giving advice that may work for them (a young, fit, and athletic individual), but that does not work for Jayne, who is 40 years old, has two children, and has a stressful job.

 Stand Out From The Crowd

-If you want to be a stand-out personal trainer, and rise above all the mediocre trainers out there, please read on.
+If you want to be a stand-out personal trainer and rise above all the mediocre trainers, please read on.

-In this article, I will be sharing six principles that will make a massive difference to the results you get with your clients.
-In turn, you will also have a successful PT business that pays you handsomely for your efforts and allows you to lead a fulfilling professional career.
+In this article, I will share six principles for improving your clients' results.
+You will also have a successful PT business that pays you handsomely for your efforts and allows you to lead a fulfilling professional career.

-These six principles have been developed by Nick Screeton, a personal trainer in Sheffield who founded LEP Fitness in 2012.
-Nick is a master at his craft, completing over 10,000 x coaching sessions.
+Nick Screeton, a personal trainer in Sheffield who founded LEP Fitness in 2012, developed these six principles.
+Nick is a master at his craft, having completed over 10,000 coaching sessions.

 Alongside his practical experience, he has been mentored by some of the best coaches in the UK.
 Nick knows what it takes to be a successful coach in the fitness industry, how to get results with clients, and how to build a successful and lucrative personal training business.